adityakamath/adityakamath.github.io/photography.md

 ---
 layout: page
 title: Photography
-subtitle: Captures from travels across Europe and India
+subtitle: Captures from my travels
 ---

 Here are some of my most favourite clicks from my travels around Europe and in India.
 I regularly post more photos on my Instagram handle [@kamathsblog](https://instagram.com/kamathsblog).
 I don't sell prints but if you want one, do get in touch.